 - linked to follow up activities

-Series 2 of Science Fun at Home will start in the autumn term 2020.
-Activity sheets will be created to align with special national or world events.
+Series 2 of Science Fun at Home has now started.
+Activity sheets are being created to align with special national or world events.
 We will send them out one or two weeks ahead of the event to give you time to plan for using them, either in school or for homework or home learning.
-Our first release will be for Roald Dahl day on 13 September 2021 so please check your inbox at the start of term!

 Please share these resources with other schools, parents, guardians and carers, and encourage them to pass them on to other families.